dheerajponnaganti/starbucks-capstone-project/README.md

 # Starbucks Capstone Challenge
-Optimizing App Offers With Starbucks
+Optimizing App Offers With Starbucks.
+This project was done as a part of Udacity Machine Learning Engineer nanodegree.

 # Runtime Requirement
 The notebooks need Python 3 environment.